nguyenhuy0905/tinydb/README.md

   - If a package manager isn't available at the disposal, check out [the release page of LLVM](https://github.com/llvm/llvm-project/releases).

+- Optional: Google Test.
+  - If you enable unit test without Google Test, the project is going to pull it from the internet for you.

 ### Building: Actually building the project

 - Make sure you are in the project's root directory (or, the directory with